kuzzleio/documentation/src/sdk-reference/index/delete.md

 ---

-## Callback Response
+## Response

-Returns an object with the index creation status.
+Returns an object with the index deletion status.

 | Name | Type | Description
 |------|------|-------------